Judge delays decision on whether to modify bond for speech pathologist accused of molesting kids at Lawrence elementary school

 Gridley’s attorney, Vanessa Riebli, argued in her motion to modify bond to $100,000 cash/surety that Gridley was unable to post a bond of $1.5 million and that the addition of the new charges had caused him to have to wait until October for his preliminary hearing, at which the court will decide if there is probable cause to order him to trial.
 The preliminary hearing was set for July 29, until the state added the new charges three weeks ago.

-Riebli cited Gridley’s substantial family ties to the Lawrence area, where she said he has lived for the past 17 years.
-She said in her motion that he resided with his wife and two children, but she did not mention that the wife had recently filed for divorce.
+Riebli also noted that Gridley has substantial family ties to the Lawrence area, where she said he has lived for the past 17 years, residing in a home with his wife and two children, aged 12 and 15.
+Although his wife had recently filed for divorce, Riebli noted that she was in attendance for the hearing Monday afternoon, and the divorce had not been granted.

 Gridley, who was recently deemed competent to stand trial, is accused of having abused the young students under the guise of a speech therapy “test” while they were blindfolded and their hands were tied, as the Journal-World has reported.